Living Learning Communities by Major

 If you are admitted to an LLC, you will automatically be assigned into that community.
 If you do not meet the eligibility requirements, or the LLC has reached capacity, your housing assignment will be based on the preferences in your general housing application.

-For questions regarding the general housing application, meal plans, payment information, etc., please contact firstname.lastname@example.org or 813-974-0001.
+If at any point you wish to withdraw an application, or for questions regarding the general housing application, meal plans, payment information, etc., please contact firstname.lastname@example.org or 813-974-0001.